Fix Initial Programs and Iteratively Refine Repair Instructions Toward Non-Elimination Multi-Turn Program Correction: Iterative Refinement of Repair Instructions (IRRI)

 In the following, we fix a realization $\omega \in G$ of the probability space and write $C_{\mathrm{init}} := \widetilde C_{\mathrm{init}}(\omega)$.
 Under this realization, $d^\dagger \in D^\star$ appearing in Assumption~\ref{asm:locality-of-llm} satisfies

-This means that, when restricted to a set of initial codes and the range of observations that can actually arise from them, at least one textual direction is never eliminated.
-We define a set of truly valid textual directions that survive under a local observation channel as
+This means that, when restricted to a set of initial programs and the range of observations that can actually arise from them, at least one repair instruction is never eliminated.
+We define a set of truly valid repair instructions that survive under a local observation channel as

 Given this condition, $D_{\mathrm{stab}}^\star \neq \varnothing$ follows from $d^\dagger \in D_{\mathrm{stab}}^\star$, and the following theorem holds.

 \begin{theorem} Assume that $D_{\mathrm{stab}}^{\star} \neq \varnothing$.
 For any realized history